- Written by Lindsey Crossmier

 Interest on investments in taxable brokerage accounts is taxed at your regular income tax rate.
 So are short-term capital gains, or investments sold a year or less after purchase.

 But other investment income — including your long-term capital gains and qualifying dividends — are taxed at the capital gains rate.
-This ranges between 0 percent and 20 percent, depending on your tax bracket.
+This ranges between 0% to 20%, depending on your tax bracket.2023 Tax Year Capital Gains Rates for Single Filers

 You must pay income tax on pension payments for the year you received the money.